larsbentz/MeadowGraphicsConsoleDemos/README.md

 You can have the whole display being a console, part of the display being a console, or you can even have more than one console on the same display.

-Sometimes it's nice to have a console that can show messages, events, commands etc. so that you have an idea of what is going on in your program.
-A console is like having a small window to a log while it's being written.
-That can be quite usefull in certain situations and for me, I would have a hard time coding on the meadow without having a console.
-That's why I made it - but of course it depends on the individual needs and what you are developing.

-Anyway, I hope you will find it usefull - Happy coding :-)

 Examples of Console in action
 -----------------------------